Mercia222/WomenTechstersCapstone/README.md

 # WomenTechstersCapstone
-Capstone Project in the framework of the Women Techsters Fellowship Program y Tech4dev
+Capstone Project in the framework of the Women Techsters Fellowship Program by Tech4dev